Talat Phlu subdistrict

 Talat Phlu (ตลาดพลู, /th/) is a khwaeng (sub-district) in Thon Buri district, Bangkok.
 It encompasses a historic district and a bustling day and night marketplace known as Talat Phlu.

 Geography

 Neighbouring subdistricts are (from the north clockwise): Wat Tha Phra in Bangkok Yai district (Khlong Bangkok Yai is a borderline), Bang Yi Ruea in its district (Khlong Bang Nam Chon is a borderline), Bukkhalo and Dao Khanong in its district with Bang Kho of Chom Thong district (Ratchaphruek road, Khlong Bang Sakae, Khlong Yaek Bang Sakae 13 and Khlong Wat Mai Yai Nui 1 are the borderlines), Bang Kho of Chom Thong district and Pak Khlong Phasi Charoen of Phasi Charoen district (Khlong Dan is a borderline), respectively.

-Talat Phlu has a total area of 1.823 km2 (about 0.703 mi2).
+Talat Phlu has a total area of 1.823 km^{2} (about 0.703 mi^{2}).

 Demography

 Talat Phlu had a total population of 15,440 people and 14,735 households (December 2020).